cgradwohl/Sluggit/README.md

 $ git push
 ```

 NOTE: to get all changes from a remote branch use `$ git fetch <foo>` DO NOT USE git pull.
+Similarly running
+`$ git fetch`, will pull all changes from all branches.

 These will only update the `<foo>` branch...which is what we want! :)

 For more information about remote branches see :
 https://help.github.com/articles/fetching-a-remote/